Overview of the Whistler Archive

 In addition the Library has gathered reference copies of Whistler letters in other collections, notably those in the Library of Congress, the Freer Gallery of Art and the New York Public Library.
 With the 2,650 letters written by Whistler that are present in the collection, either in the original or in contemporary copies, the total number of letters written by the artist identified so far comes close to 6,000.
 A portion of the correspondence has been edited for publication and is available on the web as the online correspondence of James McNeill Whistler.

-The letters, papers, presscuttings and photographs in the collection, together with selected publications by Whistler and abstracts of the correspondence, were microfilmed in 1990 for the Archives of American Art, Washington, D.C.
+The letters, papers and presscuttings in the collection, together with selected publications by Whistler and abstracts of the correspondence, were microfilmed in 1990 for the Archives of American Art, Washington, D.C.
 Copies of the 29 reels are available on inter-library loan on application to the Archives of American Art, 750 9th Street NW - Suite 2200, Smithsonian Institution, Washington, D.C.
-20560-0937, U.S.A.; microfilmed material is available on inter-library loan to UK and European libraries from University of Glasgow Library.
+20560-0937, U.S.A.

 How to find material from the Whistler Archive